…in which I scale the toughest summit, explain huts to a Dutchman and fail to encourage a publican.

-If there’s one place in England I feel something approaching love for, it’s Cross Fell.
+If there’s one hill in England I’m fond of, it’s Cross Fell.
 I can’t explain, it’s just a remarkable place.
 On all three of my Pennine Ways this has been a wonderful and treasured day, in fact you and I would be here all day if I shared with you all the memories, impressions and like, you know, profound thoughts this walk has inspired.
 Luckily my Oldie brain cells are diminishing in both abundance and remanence, hence this blog.

-I thought I was about to fall into a mineshaft, but it turned out this gentleman was very taken with the bright yellow colour of my Berghaus shell (which I still use for washing the car seventeen years on) against the snow.
+I thought I was about to fall into a mineshaft, but it turned out that this gentleman was very taken with the bright yellow colour of my Berghaus shell jacket (which I still use for washing the car seventeen years on) against the snow.